Cayetano Santos Godino

-Cayetano Santos Godino (October 31, 1896 – November 15, 1944), also known as El Petiso Orejudo ("the big-eared midget"), was an Argentinian serial killer who terrorized Buenos Aires at age 16.
+Cayetano Santos Godino (October 31, 1896 – November 15, 1944), also known as El Petiso Orejudo ("the big-eared midget"), was an Argentine serial killer who terrorized Buenos Aires at age 16.
 In the early 20th century he was responsible for the murder of four children, the attempted murder of another seven children, and seven counts of arson.

 Early life

 Cayetano was born in Buenos Aires, Argentina, one of eight boys.
 His father and mother, Fiore Godino and Lucia Ruffo, were Italians who chose to disembark in Argentina hoping to improve their life but they were abusive alcoholics.
 Cayetano's father contracted syphilis before Cayetano was born, causing him to experience serious childhood health problems.

 Early signs of social mismanagement

 Starting in childhood, Cayetano killed cats and birds, and enjoyed playing with fire.
 His violent behavior and lack of interest in education caused him to move from school to school.

 In 1904 when he was seven years old, Cayetano beat two-year-old Miguel de Paoli and threw him into a ditch.
 A nearby official saw this and led the children to the police station, where their mothers picked them up a few hours later.

 The next year, 1905, Cayetano beat Ana Neri, a child in his neighborhood, with a stone.
 A police officer intervened, but Cayetano was released from jail due to his young age.

 In 1906, Cayetano killed three-year-old Maria Rosa Face.
 It was his first murder, but it went unnoticed and would only be discovered years later when he confessed to the police himself.
 He said that in 1906 he took a girl, about three years old, to the wasteland on Rio de Janeiro Street, where he attempted to strangle her.
 Then he buried her alive in a ditch, which he covered with cans.
 The authorities, upon learning of this crime, moved to the site but found that a two-story house had been built there.
 However, a missing-persons complaint dated 29 March 1906 of a three-year-old girl named Maria Rosa Face was filed at the 10th police station.
 The missing girl was never found.

 When he was 10, Cayetano's parents grew tired of his compulsive masturbation and irreverence.
 Not knowing what to do, his father reported him to the police, resulting in a two-month jail term for him.